-- You are absent five (5) or more consecutive school days due to illness or injury and do not present to your principal written verification from a physician licensed to practice medicine stating that you may resume participation. - An RCHS student that becomes ill must attend/have attended a minimum of two (2) complete block periods to be eligible to participate in an athletic practice or game the same day.
+- You are absent five (5) or more consecutive school days due to illness or injury and do not present to your principal written verification from a physician licensed to practice medicine stating that you may resume participation.
+Student must also be cleared through the Rush Memorial Hospital trainer to return to practices/competition after being released by a physician and/or nurse practitioner. - An RCHS student that becomes ill must attend/have attended a minimum of two (2) complete block periods to be eligible to participate in an athletic practice or game the same day.
 This does not include lunch period.
 (The two {2} complete block periods or the equivalent may constitute any part of the curricular school day, however one of the two blocks must be the last period of the day.)